 |Carbohydrates||9 grams (2 grams of dietary fiber)|

-Not a terribly bad macro split.
+Not a bad macro split.
 The only thing that may be concerning is the fat content.

-Compared to their fellow industry leaders, KOS’s grams per serving of fat is a little higher.
-Vega has 2 grams per serving and Sunwarrior has 1.5 grams.
+Compared to their fellow industry leaders, KOS’s grams per serving of fat are a little higher.
+Vega has 2 grams per serving, and Sunwarrior has 1.5 grams.
 However, KOS has more grams per serving of protein compared to the other guys.
-Vega only has 15 grams and Sunwarrior has 18 grams.
+Vega only has 15 grams, and Sunwarrior has 18 grams.